Galedrim/homeassistant-config/README.md

 ### Switches & Lights

 * Switches : Journey start :
-    * Turn on coffee
+    * Turn on coffee maker
-    * Turn on PC (Power on after power outage)
+    * Turn on PC (Start after power on in BIOS)
-    * Stop Google Mini player
+    * Stop Google Mini player (Google routine play YT Playlist as alarm clock)
     * Turn on light if sun below horizon
 * Switches : Turn on coffee maker when back to home
 * Switches : Turn off PC when power consumption is low